University of Wisconsin–Madison

 Anticipate and advocate for the needs of your audience

-Some users may be non-native English speakers or English Language Learners (ELL), and some users may be Deaf or hard of hearing.
+Some users may be non-native English speakers or English Language Learners (ELL), and some users may be Deaf or Hard of Hearing.
 Advocate for accessibility and usability as a right of all participants and ensure that the facilitators of the event are aware that, as a condition of participation, accessibility be considered to ensure a barrier-free experience for participants.
 Some services that may be helpful for campus events include:

 During your presentation